CrossKnowledgeIntegration/ckAuth-demo/README.md

 ## Rules

-You have to store on your application the login (local storage for instance), url and passkey - and reuse it each time your learner wants to access the API.
+You have to store in your application the login (local storage for instance), url and passkey - and reuse it each time your learner wants to access the API.

 If you do not so, then, each time the learner will have to get a token from his profile page.